bihealth/sodar-core-legacy/docs/source/app_projectroles_settings.rst

 * ``PROJECTROLES_SEND_EMAIL``: Enable/disable email sending (bool)
 * ``PROJECTROLES_ENABLE_SEARCH``: Whether you want to enable SODAR search on your site (boolean)
+* ``PROJECTROLES_DEFAULT_ADMIN``: User name of the default superuser account used in e.g. replacing an unavailable user or performing backend admin commands (string)

 Example: